tiagofilipenunes/git-image-diff/README.md

 - **Overlay** : shows the different pixels overlayed on the new image
 - **Difference** : shows the different pixels in a new image

+### Customization

+The extension allows to customize the highlight color in the pop-up options.

 ## Installation

 1. Clone the repository